 Follow these steps to avoid this error-

-2. Now, copy and paste this command in Powershell window, and hit Enter to execute it.
+3. Now, run this command by copy-pasting it in Powershell window, and hitting ‘Enter’ thereafter to run it.

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted

-3. Click on “Yes” to confirm the execution of this script just this once.
+3. Press ‘Y’ key to confirm the execution of this script just this once.

 Now, again attempt to run the extracted script (Step-2 of Method 1).